a-endari/A.E.L.L.A/docs/USAGE.md

 ### 🔍 Word Lookup

-The main feature of A.E.L.L.A. is looking up German words and getting comprehensive information.
+The main feature of AELLA is looking up German words and getting comprehensive information.

 **How to use**:

 1. Type a German word in the search box
 2. Press Enter or click the search button
 3. View the results including: